 The Apocrypha is a closed collection of Jewish writings composed mostly during the “intertestamental” period, from as early as 300 BC to AD 100.
 They are deemed part of the biblical canon by many Christians, including Roman Catholics, the Eastern...

-While many NT scholars may know a whole lot about Matthew–Revelation, many lack the ability to pick up and read Josephus and Clement in the original Greek, or Seneca and Cicero in Latin.
-This reveals not just a severe lack of language ability, but...
+While many New Testament scholars may know a whole lot about Matthew–Revelation, many lack the ability to pick up and read Josephus and Clement in the original Greek, or Seneca and Cicero in Latin.
+This reveals not just a severe lack of language...

 Martin Luther described the Apocrypha as “books which are not considered equal to the Holy Scriptures, while at the same time . . . are profitable and good to read.”
 Luther translated these books and included them between the Old and New Testaments...